 Picture this: You are sixteen again, sitting in your last class of the day, praying the bell rings a few minutes early.
-Within weeks you will be a licensed driver, capable of hopping in your own ride and driving to anywhere the road may take you.
+Within weeks you will be a licensed driver with some bmw insurance, capable of hopping in your own bmw ride and driving to anywhere the road may take you.
 But for now, you are stuck on the sidewalk with countless classmates waiting on you mom and her minivan.
 Now, replace that last bit with your dad in his daily driven Porsche 930 Turbo.
 Still seem like another boring way to end your day?
 Didn’t think so.
 This exciting occurrence was an everyday routine for Abraham Cruz back in 2008.

 Words: Michael Phillips | Photos: Nico Jarrett

 The Cali native has spent the better part of his life around custom cars, particularly that of the European persuasion.
 His father’s influence played a key role in inspiring Abe.
 When his interests turned to action, Abe first turned his attention towards the Honda JDM scene.
 After a handful of builds, however, Abe returned to his roots.
 In 2012 he purchased his first automobile produced by german-engineering, this 1989 BMW 325i soon became known as “Eve” and over the last few years, she has gone through many looks before settling on this final aesthetic.
 Though the project is by no means ever truly finished, in a matter of a few months, Cruz has marked several milestones in pursuit of his final vision for the Beamer.